hwschuur/hwschuur.github.io/_pages/contact.md

 title: "Contact"
 ---

-I'm an IT executive who drives end-to-end strategic change at the intersection of technology, business, and people.
-I have a strong reputation for getting things done, with a keen eye for detail, without losing the personal touch with colleagues and stakeholders.
+I lead changes that blend technology with business and people skills.
+I'm known for getting things done and paying attention to details while keeping a good relationship with my team and clients.

-I'm a passionate quartermaster who loves to build and deliver new products and services in vital industries.
+I love creating and launching new tech products and services in vital sectors.
 I hold [a PhD in Information Science][phdthesis] (Utrecht University, 2011).

-Areas of expertise: Business-critical IT, Product management, Software production, BizDevOps, Innovation
+Areas of expertise: Business-critical IT, Product Management, Software Development, BizDevOps, Innovation

 You can download my resume [here][cv].

 Feel free to reach out!

 * [Mail][mail]
-* [Mastodon][mastodon] ([twitter/X][twitterx]), [Threads][threads]
+* [Mastodon][mastodon] ([twitter/X][twitterx], [Threads][threads], [Bluesky][bsky])
 * [LinkedIn][linkedin]

 [cv]: /assets/cv-hwschuur.pdf